The-African-Research-Collective/.github/profile/README.md

-## African Research Collective
+## The African Research Collective

-Welcome to TARESCO (The African Research Collective) We're a group of researchers working to improve Natural Language Processing for African languages.
+Welcome to TARESCo (The African Research Collective) We're a group of researchers working to improve Natural Language Processing for African languages.

 ## What We're Working On